Kevin Williams: When Video Ruled The Land

 Source: Pizza Time Theatre

 Where once 1983 marked the growth of the Japanese video amusement factory as they established supremacy in a diminished Western market, 2023 sees the Japanese factories decimated in a post-pandemic landscape.
-Of the names one would remember from ’83, only NAMCO in the form of BANDAI NAMCO Amusements still maintains whole ownership from Japan while operating out West (the story on Sega Amusements can be found here).
-In the Home Islands, the amusement scene has mainly reverted to Crane Gaming (UFO Catchers) and Capsule Vending installations; Hardly any Japanese video amusement product makes Western landfall unless it comes via Round1 USA.
+Of the names one would remember from ’83, only NAMCO in the form of BANDAI NAMCO Amusement America and Europe still maintains whole ownership from Japan while operating out West (the story on Sega Amusements can be found here).
+In the Home Islands, the amusement scene has mainly reverted to Crane Gaming (UFO Catchers) and Capsule Vending installations; hardly any Japanese video amusement product makes Western landfall unless it comes via Round1 USA.
 Chinese developers have not encountered the same effect as of yet, although none of them has had quite the presence on the Western scene over the years.
 As it stands, the influential AM studios of the 1980’s and 1990’s, have been totally superseded by their consumer game divisions.

 Scenes like this have become common all across Asia, as venues lean hard on prize redemption